 Clark felt a sinking feeling in his gut; the word from a few days ago resonating in his mind.Demon…

-“What do you mean?” he asked, pretending to be confused.
+“Huh?” he asked, pretending to be confused.

 “They just keep slipping.
 Let me try another pair,” his mother put the scissors down on the nearby table.
 She reached for a slightly larger pair, “These should do the trick.”I hope so.

-Fighting his upwelling emotions, Clark desperately tried to keep his tears in check.
+Fighting his up-welling emotions, Clark desperately tried to keep his tears in check.
 He couldn’t let his mother see him scared; she’d been through enough already.
 She didn’t need to find out about the vampire and she definitely didn’t need to know that her adoptive son was in reality a demon.

 He wasn’t getting it together fast enough and if he didn’t calm himself soon, she’d definitely notice.
 The gentle touch of her hand on his shoulder felt impossibly heavy.
-Its presence filled him with dread.
+Its weight filled him with dread.
 She was going to see.